Coleridge-Initiative/big-data-and-social-science/docs/07-ChapterML.md

 in the machine learning community.
 We mention them here so you know what they are, but will not describe them in detail.
 These include:

 -   Semi-supervised learning, where a combination of labeled and unlabeled data are used for training, given a set of assumptions.
-Such methods are useful when labeling data is costly and where unlabeled (not manually labeled/tagged data) can help improve the machine learning models .
-See the MIT Press edited volume https://www.molgen.mpg.de/3659531/MITPress--SemiSupervised-Learning.pdf for explanations and examples.
+Such methods are useful when labeling data is costly and where unlabeled (not manually labeled/tagged data) can help improve the machine learning models.
+See the MIT Press edited volume [@Chapelle2006] for explanations and examples.

 -   Recommender systems: These are commonly used by audio and video services like YouTube to generate playlists or by online shops like Amazon to suggest additional products a custumer might wish to buy.
 More generally, recommender systems aim to predict the preferences a user might have.
 One strategy is to recommend products that have similar characteristcs to the ones already selected by the same user (independent of others).
 Another strategy recommends a product if other persons with a similar profile selected the same product in the past.